Next: Screen Recording Study >

 Recruitment was particularly challenging for this round of testing.
 I was limited on the number of participants we could recruit for the study so I had to be extra meticulous to make sure we got diversity across a number of factors including job role, demographics, disabilities, company type, etc.

-All challenges aside, we were able to get a number of informative and actionable insights for the DES team to take forward to development.
+All challenges aside, we were able to get a number of informative and actionable insights for the DES team to take forward to development, including clearer and more specific language and visual design, and more efficient but flexible navigation in the menu and within pages.

 Homepage of the new and current EAP website.